magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-app-area.md

 ## Fallback sequence

-1. Test annotation
+1. Test method
-1. Test case annotation
+1. Test class
 1. Default application area, which is `global`

-## Test case attribute
+## Test class attribute

-A test case attribute enables the specified application area for all tests in the test case.
+A test class attribute enables the specified application area for all tests in the test class.

 {:.bs-callout-info}
-Test attribute override test case attribute.
+Test class attribute override test method attribute.

 Example: